storj/drpc/drpcwire/README.md

 	// KindCloseSend is used to inform that no more messages will be sent.
 	// It has no body.
 	KindCloseSend Kind = 6 // body must be empty

+	// KindInvokeMetadata includes metadata about the next Invoke packet.
+	KindInvokeMetadata Kind = 7
 )
 ```